Car Accident Injuries

 The National Highway Traffic Safety Administration reports there were 5.7 million crashes in the U.S. in 2013.
 Of those, nearly 31,000 resulted in a fatality and another 2.3 million people suffer injury.

-The Boston injury lawyers at The Law Offices of Jeffrey S. Glassman understand the physical and emotional trauma suffered by those involved and their loved ones.
-We recognize it can take weeks, months and sometimes even years to recovery fully from car accident injuries.
+The Boston car accident lawyers at Jeffrey Glassman Injury Lawyers understand the physical and emotional trauma suffered by those involved and their loved ones.
+We recognize it can take weeks, months and sometimes even years to recover fully from car accident injuries.

 From an economic standpoint, car accidents cost more than $277 billion annually – which breaks down to about $900 for every single person living in the U.S. The Centers for Disease Control and Prevention puts the total economic cost for Massachusetts car accidents at $394 million - $6 million in medical costs and $388 million in work loss costs.